CipherSpell/timetracker/.github/pull_request_template.md

 Include screenshots that may help reviewers understand the changes.

 ## Additional Notes
-Add any other context or information here, including potential risks, considerations, or next steps.
+Add any other context or information here, including potential risks, considerations, how to test and next steps.